YiOuO/YiOuO.github.io/_pages/about.md

 ---
 permalink: /
-title: "👏Hello there, I'm Yi Zhan!"
+title: "Hello there, I'm Yi Zhan!"
 author_profile: true
 redirect_from:
   - /about/